kpate402/Divvy-Van-Navigator/README.md

 Login Screen:
 This is the starting screen where Divvy Van Drivers put in the login information.
 Since the current version of the webpage is a prototype, the login screen only works by typing a number between 1 - 5 into the input box and clicking submit.
 This will then open the Maps page from where other pages can also be accessed.

 Maps Page:
 This page contains a map of all Divvy stations in the Chicago area.
 There are icons representing Divvy stations and a list of Divvy stations on the side of the map to find specific stations easily.
 Clicking on any of the station icons or name of station in the list will cause a box containing relevant station informaiton to pop up.
 Information includes the number of bikes, electric bikes, and scooters in said station.
+All this information is obtained by making API calls to the Divvy bike organization and having that information stored in a database

 Next Page:
 This page was meant as a means of navigating Divvy Van Drivers to their next location by using an algorithm to determine